yanghengtang/tp/docs/UserGuide.md

 ### Listing all doctor : `list_d`

-Shows a list of all doctors in the system.
+You can get a list of all doctors in the system.

 Format: `list_d`